yancong222/scriptscz/README.md

 ---------------------------------------------

-The [classifiers] subfolder: build classifiers to capture natural language and speech disorganizations
+The [classifiers] subfolder: build machine learning classifiers to capture natural language and speech disorganizations

-The [ner] subfolder: name entity recognition in text files
+The [ner] subfolder: name entity recognition (ner) in text files

-The [pdtb] subfolder: use penn-discourse-treebank parser to annotate discourse relations
+The [pdtb] subfolder: use penn-discourse-treebank (pdtb) parser to annotate discourse relations

-The [perplexity] subfolder: use transformers' perplexity metrics to evaluate models and to understand speech incoherence
+The [perplexity] subfolder: use transformers' perplexity metrics to understand semantic and pragmatic disorders

 The [similarity] subfolder: use transformers' cosine similarity metrics to understand semantic and pragmatic disorders